uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 ## Set the environment variables

 A sample compose file for an entire setup of both components and a database can be found in [sample.compose.yml](https://github.com/swiyu-admin-ch/eidch-issuer-agent-management/blob/main/sample.compose.yml) file.
-You will need to configure a list of environment variables.
+You will need to configure a list of environment variables in the `.env` file.

 ### Issuer Agent Management